dhanji/dhanji.github.io/pages/about.markdown

 Since then, I was Lead Architect for [Tactile](http://tactile.com), founded by ex-Salesforce.com SVP Chuck Ganapathi, designing their data synchronization platform and many aspects of Tactile's innovative [personal cloud infrastructure](http://tactile.com/technology.html) including data concurrency, version control and offline device sync.
 Most recently, I was head of engineering at anonymous social network Secret where I was responsible for all infrastructure, server and client teams, and a representative to Google's Customer Advisory Board for Cloud Platforms.

-In my free time I contribute to various open source [projects](/p/projects).
+In my free time, I contribute to various open source [projects](/p/projects).
-I created Sitebricks which sits behind many large projects.
-I also created and maintained Guice's Servlet request dispatching module.
-If you have ever used Gmail, Blogger, Google Apps, Wave or AdWords, chances are that your pageviews have been dispatched by my code.
+I created Sitebricks and [Guice's Servlet](https://github.com/google/guice/wiki/Servlets) request dispatching module.
+If you have ever used Gmail, Blogger, Google Drive, Apps or AdWords, chances are that your pageviews have been dispatched by my code.

 Additionally, I am one of the authors of the [JAX-RS Specification](http://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) for RESTful Web Services.

-If you like books on Software Engineering you might enjoy [Dependency Injection: Design Patterns](http://manning.com/prasanna).
+If you like books on Software Engineering you might enjoy [Dependency Injection: Design Patterns](http://manning.com/prasanna) or read some of my [essays at InformIT](http://www.informit.com/authors/bio/32A62796-5AE8-43FA-BF5D-15AEB8F63F43).

 If you'd like to shout a question at me or simply say hi, I'm [on Twitter](http://twitter.com/dhanji) and [LinkedIn](http://linkedin.com/in/dhanji); or privately via [myfirstname] at gmail.